Viatris Inc. (VTRS) Shares Plummet Below 1-Year High

 VTRS’s Market Performance

-The stock of Viatris Inc. (VTRS) has seen a 4.92% increase in the past week, with a -3.23% drop in the past month, and a -19.55% fall in the past quarter.
-The volatility ratio for the week is 4.12%, and the volatility levels for the past 30 days are at 2.59% for VTRS.
-The simple moving average for the last 20 days is 0.82% for VTRS stock, with a simple moving average of -7.49% for the last 200 days.
+The stock of Viatris Inc. (VTRS) has seen a 0.00% decrease in the past week, with a -6.45% drop in the past month, and a -21.62% fall in the past quarter.
+The volatility ratio for the week is 4.20%, and the volatility levels for the past 30 days are at 2.64% for VTRS..
+The simple moving average for the past 20 days is -2.03% for VTRS’s stock, with a -10.45% simple moving average for the past 200 days.

 Analysts’ Opinion of VTRS